 - 1. Meetings

 - 2. Ordinary Council meetings

 - 3. Extraordinary meetings of the Council

 - 4. Committees, sub-committees and working groups

 - 5. Motions

 - 6. Rules of debate at meetings

 - 7. Code of Conduct and Dispensations

 - 8. Disorderly Conduct

 - 9. Minutes

 - 10. Voting on appointments

 - 11. Previous resolutions

 - 12. Management of Information including handling confidential or sensitive information

 - 13. Proper Officer

 - 14. Financial Matters

 - 15. Financial controls and procurement

 - 16. Accounts and accounting statements

 - 17. Annual budget and precept

 - 18. Execution and sealing of legal deeds

 - 19. Allegations of Breaches of the Code of Conduct

 - 20. Handling staff matters

 - 21. Responsibilities to provide information

 - 22. Responsibilities under Data Protection Legislation

 - 23. Restrictions on Councillor activities

 - 24. Standing Orders generally

 - 25. Matters that must be resolved only by Council

 - 26. Committee Terms of Reference

 - 27. Link Councillors

-- 28. Terms of Reference for the Strategy Delivery Group

-- 29. Terms of Reference for the Strategy Delivery Group Working Groups
+- 28. Terms of Reference for the Strategy Delivery Group Working Groups

-- 30. Terms of Reference for Advisory Bodies (Forums)
+- 29. Terms of Reference for Advisory Bodies (Forums)

-- 31. Terms of Reference for the Mayor and Deputy Mayor
+- 30. Terms of Reference for the Mayor and Deputy Mayor

-- 32. Operational Support Group
+- 31. Operational Support Group

+- 32. Nolan Principles

+- Page 4 of 28